ViBiOh/mailer/README.md

 ## Getting Started

 Golang binary is built with static link.
-You can download it directly from the [Github Release page](https://github.com/ViBiOh/mailer/releases) or build it by yourself by cloning this repo and running `make`.
+You can download it directly from the [GitHub Release page](https://github.com/ViBiOh/mailer/releases) or build it by yourself by cloning this repo and running `make`.

 A Docker image is available for `amd64`, `arm` and `arm64` platforms on Docker Hub: [vibioh/mailer](https://hub.docker.com/r/vibioh/mailer/tags).

 You can configure app by passing CLI args or environment variables (cf. [Usage](#usage) section).
 CLI override environment variables.

-You'll find a Kubernetes exemple in the [`infra/`](infra/) folder, using my [`app chart`](https://github.com/ViBiOh/charts/tree/main/app)
+You'll find a Kubernetes exemple in the [`infra/`](infra) folder, using my [`app chart`](https://github.com/ViBiOh/charts/tree/main/app)

 ### MJML